 This is a common mistake that a lot of startups do!
-As this decade is known as the decade of startups and entrepreneurs, many think that selling shares and bringing investors in will result into something better which is not always the case.
-You should not lose the share of your business, unless you are desperate for money.
+As this decade is known as the decade of startups and entrepreneurs, many think that selling shares and bringing investors in will result in something better which is not always the case.
+You should not lose the share of your business unless you are desperate for money.
 One share can worth a lot more after ten years and you do not want to regret later.
 Consider this as a marathon and not a sprint.
 That will give your business longevity.

 5. Never Assume

 As a business owner, you should never assume about anything.
-The only thing that you can depend on is actual fact.
+The only thing that you can depend on is the actual fact.
 Many business owners make this mistake.
 They either get influenced by their friends, family & colleagues or by the competition.
 Even if you see your competition do something, you should not immediately try to do anything about it as it can cause trouble.

 6. Look at Competition

 Researching your competition is vital for the success of your business.
-You should always be one step ahead than your competitors.
+You should always be one step ahead of your competitors.
 Remember that your competitors are doing the same and researching about you.
 Therefore, consider this as a game of chess and plan accordingly.

 For almost any business, competition is the biggest of all threats.
 If you are not careful enough about this, your whole business might end!